 Scholarships and financial aid opportunities are available to qualifying students.
 Follow these links to learn more!

 Exploration Events and Information Sessions

-For more information about the Rome Study Abroad program please contact Jaycee Cover to schedule an appointment at firstname.lastname@example.org or stop by the Student Success Center in room H-112, 8am-5pm M-F or come to any one of our information sessions held in H-112.
+For more information you can contact Jaycee Cover to schedule an appointment at firstname.lastname@example.org, stop by the Student Success Center in room H-112, 8am-5pm M-F or come to any one of our information sessions held in H-112.